dustinpfister/blog_posts/_posts/lodash_over.md

 layout: post
 categories: lodash
 id: 410
-updated: 2019-04-03 21:06:00
+updated: 2019-04-04 08:52:22
-version: 1.2
+version: 1.3
 ---

-In this post I will be taking a look at the lodash \_.over method.
+In this post I will be taking a look at the [lodash \_.over](https://lodash.com/docs/4.17.11#over) method.
 This method can be used to create a function that calls an iteratee function with all the arguments that are given to it returns the result.

 <!-- more -->